High resolution quantum enhanced phase imaging of cells: Introduction

 Quantum sensing~\cite{Pirandola_2018,Degen_2017,Petrini_2020,Lee_2021,Polino_2020} and imaging~\cite{Defienne_2024,Berchera_2019,Genovese_2016} offer a solution to these limitations, with applications spanning from fundamental physics~\cite{Aasi_2013,Pradyumna_2020} to biological measurements~\cite{Taylor_2014,casacio2021quantum,Petrini_2022}, target detection~\cite{Tan_2008,Lopaeva_2013,Zhang_2015,Torrome_2024}, optical memory readout~\cite{Ortolano_2021a,Ortolano_2021b}, and pattern recognition~\cite{Ortolano_2023a}.

-In quantum imaging, single-photon emitters have enabled super-resolution fluorescence microscopy~\cite{Gatto_2014,Schwartz_2012,Tenne_2019}, while label-free resolution enhancement has been achieved using position-momentum correlated photon pairs~\cite{Toninelli_2019,defienne2022pixel,Zhang_2024} and coincidence measurements, leveraging multi-photon quantum coherence~\cite{d2017characterization,Unternahrer2018}, which underpins quantum lithography~\cite{D'Angelo2001}.
-Due to the intrinsic spatial and temporal correlations of photon pairs, uncorrelated external background~\cite{Lopaeva_2013,Defienne_2019,gregory2020imaging,Zhang_2024} can also be rejected.

-Quantum techniques also enable new phase imaging schemes: spatial and polarization entanglement have been used for quantum holography~\cite{Topfer_2022,Black_2023,Defienne_2021}, imaging with undetected photons~\cite{Lemos_2014,Kviatkovsky_2020,Valles_2018}, and S(1,1) nonlinear interferometry~\cite{Machado_2020}, which enables separation between the probing and detection wavelengths.
-Alternatively, quantum methods such as Hong-Ou-Mandel interferometry allow depth profiling via photon indistinguishability~\cite{Devaux_2020,ndagano2022quantum}.
+In quantum imaging, single-photon emitters have enabled super-resolution fluorescence microscopy~\cite{Gatto_2014,Schwartz_2012,Tenne_2019}.
+Entangled photon pairs have been used for label-free spatial resolution enhancement~\cite{Toninelli_2019,defienne2022pixel,Zhang_2024,d2017characterization,Unternahrer2018}, quantum lithography~\cite{D'Angelo2001}, external background rejection~\cite{Lopaeva_2013,Defienne_2019,gregory2020imaging,Zhang_2024}.
+Quantum interferometric sensing approaches includes holography~\cite{Topfer_2022,Black_2023,Defienne_2021}, imaging with undetected photons~\cite{Lemos_2014,Kviatkovsky_2020,Valles_2018}, S(1,1) nonlinear interferometry~\cite{Machado_2020} and Hong-Ou-Mandel depth profiling~\cite{Devaux_2020,ndagano2022quantum}.
 However, these approaches do not enhance sensitivity beyond the shot-noise limit of their classical counterparts.

-Phase supersensitivity can be achieved by exploiting $N$-photon entangled NOON states, which exhibit a de Broglie wavelength of $\lambda/N$~\cite{giovannetti2011advances}.
-While proof-of-principle experiments have been conducted using 2-photon entanglement—initially with raster-scanning systems~\cite{Ono_2013,Israel_2014} and more recently in wide-field modalities~\cite{Camphausen_2021}—practical implementations remain challenging due to the difficulties in generating NOON states with $N > 2$ and their susceptibility to optical losses.
-In general, lateral spatial resolution remains constrained by the biphoton correlation width, which is tied to maximizing the joint two-photon detection probability.
+Phase sensitivity beyond the standard quantum limit can be achieved by exploiting $N$-photon entangled NOON states, which exhibit a de Broglie wavelength of $\lambda/N$~\cite{giovannetti2011advances}.
+Despite proof-of-principle experiments~\cite{Ono_2013,Israel_2014,Camphausen_2021}, practical implementations remain challenging due to the difficulties in generating NOON states with $N > 2$ and their susceptibility to optical losses and decoherence.